rwaldron/tc39-notes/es8/2017-03/mar-23.md

 MF: To my knowledge that is exactly what was on his slide.

-CP: There's an example in the README where you can see things you can do today in commonjs modules you'll be able to do the same in ESM but you will not be able to do the same when you combine them.
+CP: There's an example in the README where you can see things you can do today in CommonJS modules; you'll be able to do the same in ESM but you will not be able to do the same when you combine them.

-DH: I just wanted to clarify that you meant that in an absolute sense, ecause there are things you are prevented from doing in ES Modules like mutating the export bindings.
+DH: I just wanted to clarify that you meant that in an absolute sense, because there are things you are prevented from doing in ES Modules like mutating the export bindings.

 MF: And the module namespace object cannot be callable in ESM.

-DH: Okay, this could turn into a philosophical discussion, because umm default export looks like thing that lets you do whatever you want to do, but I don't think we need to litigate this forever.
+DH: Okay, this could turn into a philosophical discussion, because umm default export looks like a thing that lets you do whatever you want to do, but I don't think we need to litigate this forever.

 MM: I think we can just back off from what sounds like an absolute statement.

-CP: What I meant to say is you can do it in ESModules today and transpile that in CommonJS you should be able to do that same thing.
+CP: What I meant to say is you can do it in ESModules today and transpile that in CommonJS, you should be able to do that same thing.
 I can rephrase that.
 There's more detail in the README to describe what I was trying to say.
-The second piece of feedback was from Allan.
+The second piece of feedback was from Allen.
 The fact that there might be side effects for these bindings... ??
 Accessing an importing binding cannot have side effects.

-DH: It's not just from an implementors standpoint.
-It's from a programmers standpoint that being about to be sure that accessing a variable doesn't cause random things is good.
+DH: It's not just from an implementor's standpoint.
+It's from a programmer's standpoint that being about to be sure that accessing a variable doesn't cause random things is good.

-CP: So the actual solution that we're proposing (this is the second iteration), Dave came up with the idea that whenever you're trying to run the instantiation processes of modules, you could inspect what modules you're trying to ?? if any of these are dynamic modules that haven't been evaluated yet, you should be able to store information and enforce this connection between the modules.
+CP: So the actual solution that we're proposing (this is the second iteration), Dave came up with the idea that whenever you're trying to run the instantiation processes of modules, you could inspect what modules you're trying to ??
+If any of these are dynamic modules that haven't been evaluated yet, you should be able to store information and enforce this connection between the modules.
 So in slide 12 you'll see that we're doing the regular instantiation order... {references slides}.
 We'll continue doing the same for ESModules, but if any module is just a dynamic reference, we don't want to evaluate it up front.
 What we're doing is just adding these bits to a new slot called [[PendingImportEntries]] where we can store information about this binding and where it comes from.
 Eventually during module evaluation, right before `main.js` we're going to walk the list of [[PendingImportEntries]] and create the bindings for them.
 At that point `x` and `y` are already evaluated and we're all ready to evaluate `main`.

-AWB: In this exmple you are only using default exports.
+AWB: In this example you are only using default exports.
 Can it have named exports?

 CP: Yes, it's the same thing.

-BF: The currently plan is to only support default exports.
+BF: The current plan is to only support default exports.
 We're working on other things...
 Much like this, you ??

 AWB: It's clear that it wouldn't be very hard to make default work, but it wasn't clear that you could make an open-ended set of names work.

 BF: Correct.

 CP: It's the same, we do have the details of the binding.
 We have the local name for the binding, the import name for the one we're importing from.
-One more point is that this solution is not just for COmmonJS modules, but for any other dynamic modules (like wasm)
+One more point is that this solution is not just for CommonJS modules, but for any other dynamic modules (like wasm)

 MM: What are the other possible values for the internal slot named ImportName?

-CP: Let's switch the spec text. it will clarify.
-Step12.d.3  If you go through the module instantiation and creation, we get these ImportEntrys.
+CP: Let's switch to the spec text.
+It will clarify.
+Step 12.d.3  If you go through the module instantiation and creation, we get these ImportEntrys.
 We walk all the table entries from parsing the source text.
-If hte entry is pending, we put it there.
-This is hte same entry when yu parse.
+If the entry is pending, we put it there.
+This is the same entry when you parse.

 AK: To answer your question, the name default comes from the syntax.
 If you say `import a from './wherever'` that's where the `default` comes from.

-MM: What ar ehte othe rpossible values for that slot?
+MM: What are the other possible values for that slot?

-DH: If you use named exports ti would be whatever you asked for.
+DH: If you use named exports it would be whatever you asked for.

 MM: And the reason why `default` is not mistaken as a variable name is because it's a keyword?

 YK: I just want to say, in general, I don't think we need to worry that much about what Node does here.
 We need to worry that the semantics are flexible enough to give Node options, and I believe these are flexible enough for other options as well.
 But we shouldn't be concerned about that.

-AK: Given the otvation stated at the beginning is bsaed on node, it's interesting that you say that.
-Until this morning, I had not heard this was meant ot suppor tother dynamic modules cases other than node.
+AK: Given the motivation stated at the beginning is based on node, it's interesting that you say that.
+Until this morning, I had not heard this was meant to support dynamic modules cases other than node.

 YK: I think AMD modules have always been a plausible story.
 I've been talking with Dave about whether this is actually true that there are other use cases and that's when we realized that the future transpiliation use case exists.

 CP: To add to that.
-If you go to the rationale paragraph, one example is commonJS, but this is about general dynamic modules, not specifically commonJS.
+If you go to the rationale paragraph, one example is CommonJS, but this is about general dynamic modules, not specifically CommonJS.

 AWB: I have a question.
 You're describing this in terms of module declaration instantiations.
 I'm interested in how this generalizes to what the actual JS programmer sees.
-So if you have something you've imported with either a default binding or even a named binding, but the module is in it's pending state...??
+So if you have something you've imported with either a default binding or even a named binding, but the module is in its pending state...??

 CP: We do have an example in the slides..